nashsclay/Flexinodes/README.md

 > cd ~<br />

-This will give you access to the folder of Legion files.
+This will give you access to the folder of Flexinodes files.
 Notice the period infront of the folder.
 If your are in the home folder and do **ls** command, it will not show the folder.
 Period means hidden.
 Correct command to display this folder in the home folder is **ls -al**
-> cd ~/.Legion<br />
+> cd ~/.flexinodes<br />

 You can alway DM me on discord at nashsclay#6809